radiomicsgroup/dMRIMC/README.md

 Tissue parameters corresponding to synthetic signals are stored in the folder  [using_Histo_uSim/reference_param_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_param_arrays) as NumPy matrices where rows represent different microstructure realisations, while columns are the tissue parameters corresponding to each microstructure realisation.

-## Example: let's try Histo-μSim on the mouse data from our paper
+### Example: let's try Histo-μSim on some data
 As a concrete example, we show how to use Histo-μSim on the mouse data we have released on Zenodo at [https://doi.org/10.5281/zenodo.14559355](https://doi.org/10.5281/zenodo.14559355), specifically the breast cancer samples in `scans/breast`.
 For more information on parameter estimation check [parameter_estimation.md](https://github.com/radiomicsgroup/dMRIMC/tree/main/manuals/parameter_estimation.md) where we replicate some of the figures of our paper.

-### 1. Cloning the repository and setting things up
+## 1. Cloning the repository and setting things up
 To begin, clone the Histo-μSim repo, navigate to the [using_Histo_uSim](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim) folder and run a quick set-up:

 ```